Best Health Insurance in Hawaii (2026)

 Take advantage of federal programs and subsidies

 Depending on your income, age or health condition, you may qualify for federal subsidies or assistance programs like Medicaid.
 Some Hawaii residents may be eligible for $0 premium plans.
-Medicare-eligible residents can explore Medicare Supplement and Medicare Advantage plans for additional coverage options.
+Medicare-eligible residents can review Medicare Supplement and Medicare Advantage plans for additional coverage options.

 Average Health Insurance Cost in Hawaii